List of NASCAR race wins by Joe Gibbs Racing

 Joe Gibbs Racing is an American professional stock car racing organization owned and operated by former Washington Redskins coach Joe Gibbs, which first started racing on the NASCAR circuit in 1991.
 His son, J. D. Gibbs, ran the team with him until his death in 2019.
 Headquartered in Huntersville, North Carolina, roughly 10 mi northwest of Charlotte Motor Speedway, the team has amassed five Cup Series championships since the year 2000.

 For the team's first sixteen seasons, Gibbs ran cars from General Motors.
 During that period, the team won their first three championships: two in Pontiac Grand Prixs and one in a Chevrolet Monte Carlo.
 Despite this, Joe Gibbs Racing announced during the 2007 season that they would be ending their arrangement with GM at the end of the year and begin running Toyotas the following season.
 This partnership would eventually bring Toyota their first Cup Series championship with Kyle Busch in 2015.
-Along with five Cup Series championships, Gibbs has also won three Xfinity Series championships and one ARCA Racing Series crown.
-The team has amassed 200 NASCAR Cup Series victories, 195 Xfinity Series wins, and 23 ARCA Racing Series victories.
+Along with five Cup Series championships, Gibbs has also won four Xfinity Series drivers' championships and one ARCA Racing Series crown.
+The team has amassed 227 NASCAR Cup Series victories, 221 Xfinity Series wins, 45 ARCA Menards Series wins, 22 ARCA Menards Series East wins, and 8 ARCA Menards Series West victories.

-In the NASCAR Cup Series, the team currently fields four full-time entries with the Toyota Camry: the No. 11 for Denny Hamlin, the No. 18 for Kyle Busch, the No. 19 for Martin Truex Jr., and the No. 20 for Christopher Bell.
-In the Xfinity Series, the team currently fields three full-time entries with the Toyota Supra: the No. 18 for multiple drivers, the No. 19 for Brandon Jones, the No. 54 for Ty Gibbs.
-The team has fielded Cup and Xfinity cars in the past for many NASCAR drivers, including Hall of Famers Dale Jarrett, Tony Stewart, Bobby Labonte, and Matt Kenseth, and others such as Carl Edwards, J.J.
-Yeley, Jason Leffler, Erik Jones, Daniel Suárez, Joey Logano, Daniel Hemric, Brian Vickers, Brian Scott, Elliott Sadler, Harrison Burton, Riley Herbst, Coy Gibbs, Mike McLaughlin, and Mike Bliss.
+In the NASCAR Cup Series, the team currently fields four full-time entries with the Toyota Camry: the No. 11 for Denny Hamlin and Ryan Truex, the No. 19 for Chase Briscoe, the No. 20 for Christopher Bell, and the No. 54 for Ty Gibbs.
+In the Xfinity Series, the team currently fields three full-time entries with the Toyota Supra: the No. 18 for William Sawalich, the No. 19 for multiple drivers, the No. 20 for Brandon Jones, and the No. 54 for Taylor Gray.
+The team has fielded Cup and Xfinity cars in the past for many NASCAR drivers, including Hall of Famers Dale Jarrett, Tony Stewart, Bobby Labonte, and Matt Kenseth, and others such as Kyle Busch, Carl Edwards, J.J.
+Yeley, Jason Leffler, Erik Jones, Daniel Suárez, Joey Logano, Daniel Hemric, Brian Vickers, Brian Scott, Elliott Sadler, Harrison Burton, Riley Herbst, John Hunter Nemechek, Ryan Truex, Coy Gibbs, Mike McLaughlin, and Mike Bliss.

 Cup Series

-In the NASCAR Cup Series, which has been sponsored by Winston, Nextel, Sprint, and Monster Energy during the existence of Joe Gibbs Racing, the team has won 200 races and five championships.
+In the NASCAR Cup Series, which has been sponsored by Winston, Nextel, Sprint, and Monster Energy during the existence of Joe Gibbs Racing, the team has won 227 races and five championships.
 It has won at least one race each year since its inception except its first season in 1992.
 In 2019, Gibbs set a team record for wins in a single season, winning 19 of 36 races, besting Hendrick Motorsports' record of 18 from 2007.
 The team currently sits third to Hendrick Motorsports and Petty Enterprises in total Cup Series wins for a single organization.